 Over the years, we have entertained thousands of people from all over Nebraska, the United States, and abroad.
 The number of complaints we have received for content of our productions amounts to something on the order of one one-hundredth of one percent of all audience members.
 All this to say that we choose shows that we believe all our patrons will be in some way delighted to experience, and we haven’t missed the mark yet.

-- The Sound of Music — G
+- Leader of the Pack — G

-- Something Rotten! — G
+- The Spitfire Grill — G